vedantpawar18/Votek--Polling-app/README.md

 # Votek
-Votek is a real-time polling application built using React.js and Firebase.
-It allows admin to create polls with custom questions and options, and share them with others via a unique URL.
-Users can vote on the polls anonymously, and the results are updated in real-time for all connected clients.
+Votek App is a real-time polling application built using Firebase Realtime Database and React.
+It allows admins to create polls and share them with others to gather their opinions or preferences.
+Users can vote on polls and admin can see real-time updates on the poll results.
+The app provides a user-friendly interface for creating and managing polls and displays the results of the poll in various formats such as graphs and charts.

+The backend of the Votek App is built using Firebase Realtime Database, MongoDb and Express.js, while the frontend is built using React.
+Socket.IO is used for real-time communication between the server and the client, allowing admin to see live updates on poll results.

+This app can be used for various purposes such as conducting surveys, gathering feedback, and decision making.
+It provides an efficient way of gathering opinions from a large number of people in a short time.

 # Step to cloning repo